wawawawa2/UNIX-destroyer/README.md

 if yesno == 'n':
-    print('i understand, i would have done the same thing') if yesno != 'y' and yesno != 'n': print('that is not even y or n, did you get a typo?') import time; time.sleep(5)
+    print('i understand, i would have done the same thing') if yesno != 'y' and yesno != 'n': print('that is not even y or n, did you make a typo?') import time; time.sleep(5)
 ```
 ---